 3. Beeple, Human One: $28.9 million (4700 ETH)

-Sale details: Beeple’s HUMAN ONE sold for $28.9 million on November 9, 2021.
+Sale details: Beeple’s Human One sold for $28.9 million on November 9, 2021.
 It was auctioned off as part of Christie’s 21st Century Evening Sale.
+The buyer was entrepreneur Ryan Zurrer.

 1. Beeple, Everydays: The First 5000 Days – $69.3 million (38525 ETH)